Klasse-Digitale-Grafik/tutorials/CSS.md

     vertical-align: baseline;
 }
 ```
-which resets (almost) all default css rules, but retains `display`.
+which you can add on to of all your css to resets (almost) all default rules that could mess up cour design.

 ## 🛠 Tooling and Preprocessors
 There are several tools, that can help you to make your CSS work easier.
 Preprocessors allow you to write your css in a more readable and reusable way and then compile it to real css that browsers can handle.
 Common examples are: